ShadowKing345/LastWhisper-Discord-Bot/docs/Code Structure.md

 Building primarily uses the Typescript compiler to build and so will first remove the current build directory.
 It is highly recommended to not leave anything important in there.

+*Note:*
+Unlike other projects this one intentionally has js as a normal dependency and not a development dependency.
+This is because you are expected to compile the application first before you run it normally.
+This is what occurs with the Dockerfile which will compile the application.